Wuzhou Guangxi, China Travel Guide

 Tap water in Wuzhou is not safe to drink directly.
 Prioritize safe drinking water and food choices.

 Consume bottled, boiled, or purified water.
-Avoid tap water, even for brushing teeth.
-It's easy to buy bottled water.
+Stick to bottled water, even for brushing teeth.
+Bottled water is widely available.

 Wash fruits and vegetables you peel yourself.
 Avoid pre-cut fruits or salads from street vendors if unsure of preparation.